 Guide to Angkor Wat and Angkor Archaeological Park Opening Hours

-From 1st January 2016, Angkor Archaeological Park’s opening hours were reduced (not increased as The Telegraph UK and other newspapers reported) to 7.30am to 5.30pm.
+From 1st January 2016, Angkor Archaeological Park’s opening hours were reduced (not increased as The Telegraph UK and other newspapers reported at the time) to 7.30am to 5.30pm.

 Visitors can only buy an Angkor Pass from the Angkor Archaeological Park ticket office, operated by the APSARA Authority.
-Opening hours are 5am to 5.30pm.
+Official opening hours are 5am to 5.30pm (although it’s often possible to buy tickets as early as 4.45am).
 The new ticket office is located on the corner of Apsara Road and Road 60.
 Note that Apsara Road is not the most direct route to the entrance (West Gate) to Angkor Wat if you are starting your day with sunrise at Angkor Wat (though it’s handing if you’re visiting in the afternoon and entering by the ‘back door’ (East Gate), so you will need to allow 15 minutes to get to the ticket office from the centre of town and then another 15-20 minutes to get to Angkor Wat.

 The exceptions to the overall Angkor Archaeological Park opening hours, to cater for visitors who want to savour sunrise and sunset, are: